Spartanburg, Clinton, Newberry, Columbia, Orangeburg, Goose Creek, Charleston

 Goose Creek southeast to Charleston - U.S. 52 and 78

-The 1960s-built freeway for I-26 between Mars Hill and Rice Bend is substandard and will remain signed as "Future Interstate 26" until upgrades are made.
-Additionally the interchange where Interstates 26 and 240 combine near Downtown involves sharp curves and single lane ramps.
+The 1960s-built freeway for I-26 between Mars Hill and Rice Bend is substandard and remains signed as "Future Interstate 26" until upgrades are made.
+Additionally the interchange where Interstates 26 and 240 combine at Patton Avenue in Downtown Asheville involves sharp curves and single lane ramps.
 Adding to the traffic congestion here are the over capacity Smoky Park Bridges across the French Broad River.
-A new facility, the Interstate 26 Connector, will be built to meet 2025 forecast traffic counts.4
+A new facility, the Interstate 26 Connector, will replace this stretch to meet 2025 forecast traffic counts.4

-The I-26 Connector involves three separate segments: Section A involves upgrading 4.3 miles of Interstates 26 & 240 from the junction with I-40 to the Patten Avenue interchange, west of the French Broad River.
-Second B includes improvements to the interchange between Interstates 26-40-240 and the adjacent Brevard Road (NC 191) exit on I-40.
-Section C entails construction of 2.6 miles of new facility and bridge across the French Broad River for I-26 between the Patton Avenue interchange and the existing freeway south of Broadway Street.
+The I-26 Connector involves three separate segments: Section A involves upgrading 4.3 miles of Interstates 26 & 240 from the junction with I-40 to the Patton Avenue interchange, west of the French Broad River.
+Section B includes improvements to the interchange between Interstates 26-40-240 and the adjacent Brevard Road (NC 191) exit on I-40.
+Section C entails the construction of a new 2.6 alignment and bridge across the French Broad River for I-26 between the Patton Avenue interchange and the Future I-26 / U.S. 19-23-70 freeway south of Broadway Street.

 The Interstate 26 Connector Project was delayed in April 2005 with the release of the state comprehensive transportation plan.
-This plan pushed the completion date of the Interstate 26 Connector Project back to 2012.6 Subsequent delays followed and now the connector start date is 2020.
+This plan pushed the completion date of the Interstate 26 Connector Project back to 2012.6 Subsequent delays followed, further setting back the connector start date to 2024.

-The entire length of Interstate 26 in South Carolina was dedicated at a ceremony in Columbia on March 10, 1969.8
+Interstate 26 was completed within the Palmetto State on February 25, 1969.
+Construction of the 221-mile route in S.C. took 12 years and cost $118 million.14 The entire length of Interstate 26 in South Carolina was formally dedicated at a ceremony in Columbia on March 10, 1969.8

 First planned in 1987, the extension of Interstate 26 northward from Asheville to Interstates 81 & 181 near Fordtown, Tennessee allowed truck traffic that was banned on U.S. 19 & 23 a more efficient method to access I-81 to the north.1 The new nine-mile six-lane freeway opened from Mars Hill to the Tennessee state line on Tuesday August 5, 2003.
 Rising to a height of 4,000 feet above sea level,2 the final segment replaced a narrow 11-mile segment of U.S. 23 from Sams Gap southward to Mars Hill.1